C2461094/cis3039-example-security-svc/readme.md

 ### Configure in Azure

 Set the application setting `PRODUCT_UPDATED_BASE_URL` on your Function App to the receiver's base URL.
+If your receiver requires a host key, also set `PRODUCT_UPDATED_KEY`.
 The app will automatically switch to the HTTP adapter at startup.

 You can set this via Azure CLI: